chukwus618/Hello-World/README.md

 - **[How can I benefit from the project?]**

-  - [Learning to perfect github worflows.]
+  - [Learning to perfect github workflows.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>